 - the victim is a person the offender knows to be a public servant engaged in the performance of his duties or the assault is committed in retaliation for the public servant performing his duties

 - the aggravated assault is committed in retaliation against a witness, informant or a person who reported a crime

 - the victim is a person the offender knows to be a security officer engaged in performing his duties, or

 - the offender shoots a firearm from a motor vehicle at a house, building or motor vehicle with reckless disregard for whether the house, building or motor vehicle is occupied and causes serious bodily injury to the victim.

-For more information on domestic assault, see Domestic Violence Laws in Texas.
+For more information on domestic assault, see Texas Domestic Violence Laws.

 The offense of deadly misconduct is a Class A misdemeanor if it involves only conduct that puts another in danger.
 The offense is a third degree misdemeanor if it involves discharging a firearm.

 (Tex.
 Penal Code Ann. § 22.05).

 A person convicted of aggravated assault in Texas faces the following possible penalties: